 Expenditure that relates directly to one activity category is allocated in full to that activity.
-Expenditure (such as staff costs and office costs) that relates to a number of activity categories, is apportioned according to the approximate amount of time spent on each activity, as follows: Costs of Generating Funds 5%, Charitable Activities 85%, Governance 10%.
-20% of the above costs are treated as "support costs" and an analysis is provided in note 21.
+Expenditure (such as staff costs and office costs) that relates to a number of activity categories, is apportioned according to the approximate amount of time spent on each activity, as follows: Charitable Activities 90%, Governance 10%.
+20% of the above costs are treated as "support costs" and an analysis is provided in note 20.